-Happy employees are not only productive and loyal, but they carry with them an attitude that spills onto your customer base – something invaluable when you’re running a hotel.
-Whether you employ 10 people or 10,000, you know these things; but how do quantify the level of your employees’ engagement and track its improvement?
-A few may come to you and express concerns, but most will quietly grin and bear the environment while they prepare their resumes.
-Before you know it, you’re experiencing employee turnover, losing money on the cost of constant training, as well as dissatisfied customers, and wondering what you can do to encourage loyal and productive workers.
+Happy employees are productive and engaged and they carry with them an attitude that spills onto your customer base – something invaluable when you’re running a hotel.
+Whether you employ 10 people or 10,000, you know these things, but how do you quantify the level of your employees’ engagement and track its improvement?
+A few unhappy employees may come to you and express concerns, but many that are unhappy may quietly grin and bear the environment while they prepare their resumes.
+Before you know it, you’re experiencing employee turnover, losing money on the cost of constant training, as well as dissatisfied customers, and wondering what you can do to foster loyal and productive workers.

-A great way to figure out the answer to that question is by asking employees leaving the company to complete an employee exit survey.
-While some may feel strongly about being “done” and want to make a quick, clean break, many others will be eager to express opinions.
-They may not have felt comfortable stating those opinions while they were still depending on your company for a paycheck.
+A great way to reduce turnover is by asking employees leaving the company to complete an employee exit survey.
+Many will be eager to express opinions that they may not have felt comfortable stating while they were still depending on your company for a paycheck.

-Reasons why a person might be dissatisfied at their job can vary dramatically.
+The reasons why a person might be dissatisfied at their job can vary dramatically.
 At times there isn’t much you can do; an ex-employee may not have found their position to be a good fit for their personality.
-But other times they may feel like there are tangibles or intangibles you can change that were less than what they needed.
-They may think that co-workers were not friendly or welcoming, that others – even managers – could get away with performing poorly at their job, or that the overall morale of the place was low.
+But other times they may feel like there were things you could have changed.
+They may think that co-workers were not friendly or welcoming, that others – even managers – could get away with performing poorly at their job, or that the overall morale was low.
 Whatever the reason, the right employee exit survey asks pertinent questions that get to the heart of how employees feel without overwhelming them with a long and tedious document, and has the added advantage of obtaining information you may not be able to obtain through an employee survey.

 Correctly administered, employee exit surveys help you identify challenges within your business so that you can work on ways to overcome them.
-They are developed by Ph.D-level Organizational Psychologists and have a focus that goes beyond the traditional corporate office structure to support hospitality-related industries.
+Good exit surveys are usually developed by Ph.D-level Organizational Psychologists and have a focus that goes beyond the traditional corporate office structure to support hospitality-related industries.

 In addition, it is important that the company administering your employee exit survey also provides analytical services so you immediately realize both the salient and deeper meanings of the data.
 And perhaps of greatest importance, you then need a plan of attack to act on the most important findings, and turn data into action.
 These services help you resolve issues and limit costly employee turnover.
 After all, rehiring can cost far more than the employee’s annual salary due to lost productivity, recruiting and training costs, and fewer sales caused by lower levels of customer satisfaction.

 The best surveys go beyond identifying opportunities for improvement.
-The best surveys provide analytics and action plans made up of data-based recommendations to not only reduce employee turnover, but to help you build an engaged workforce that drives up customer loyalty and financial performance.
+The best surveys provide analytics and action plans made up of data-based recommendations to reduce employee turnover and help you build an engaged workforce that drives up customer loyalty and financial performance.

 NBRI helps companies just like yours become global leaders by combining powerful research with deep analytics.
 If you’re ready to join their ranks, here’s how we can help: